A few years ago, Tim Cool from Visioneering posted a thought-provoking post of the same name (The Cost Of Getting It Wrong).

 This is one of the things I see churches missing regularly.
 How many churches have to build multi-million dollar buildings that sound terrible because they didn’t want to spend $20,000 on an acoustician?
 How many churches have installed hundreds of thousands of dollars of AVL gear that doesn’t work properly because they didn’t want to spend any money on design?

 As someone who’s mission in life seems to be helping churches undo the bad tech decisions they’ve made (I’m sort of like a Mike Holmes of the church world), I can tell you the cost of getting it wrong is pretty high.

-In my current church, for example, I’ve spent the last three years pulling out tens of thousands of dollars worth of equipment that wasn’t thought through, and thus didn’t work.
+In my church, for example, I spent three years pulling out tens of thousands of dollars worth of equipment that wasn’t thought through, and thus didn’t work.
 And of course, in addition to shelving all that old gear, we’ve had to spend money to buy new stuff.

 It’s easy to see how churches fall into this trap.
 Most times, senior leadership has no idea how any of that AVL technology works, so they rely on either their staff—if they have them—or well-meaning volunteers when they have needs in the tech department.
 One of three things usually happen at this point.